 1. Pour the mead out of the bottle into a strainer to remove any fruit or herbs.
-Pour the strained mead into another bottle and cap tightly.
+After you strain it pour the mead into another gallon jug and cap tightly.
 (Loose caps can lead to explosions or leakage.)
-The mead will continue to ferment for a while, producing a sparkling beverage.
+You can also use corks or a rubber stopper.
+It will continue to ferment for a while, producing a sparkling beverage.

-2. You can put the mead in a refrigerator for a week or so.
+2. You can refrigerate the mead for a week or so.
 This will cause the yeast to slow and settle to the bottom.

 3. Open the bottle and decant the top of the mead, down to the sediment on the bottom, into another bottle.
-Your mead will now be still, or (mostly) non-sparkling.
+It will now be still, or (mostly) non-sparkling.